Actifio/restapisamples/README.md

 # We presume the user has logged in with AD user, else we can prompt for user as well
 # read -p "Username to login to Actifio Appliance: " cdsuser
 cdsuser=$(whoami)
-read -s -p "Password for user $cdsuser on $cdsip: " cdspass cdskey=727b5563-adf6-4450-9b60-24276194ddb5
+read -s -p "Password for user $cdsuser on $vdpip: " cdspass cdskey=727b5563-adf6-4450-9b60-24276194ddb5
 ```